Skip to main content

 Make sure your client_id and redirect_uri are correct.

 This URL should be opened in a browser window.
-A sign in box will be displayed:
+A login screen will be displayed:

 Important Note